kuznetsovmd/privacy-crawler/readme.md

 Web crawler for  privacy policies mining
 ----------------------------------------

-This project is devoted to privacy policies mining and is now adopted for Iot privacy policies in English mining and for mining of websites privacy policies in Russian.
+This project is devoted to privacy policies mining and is now adopted for IoT privacy policies in English mining and for mining of websites privacy policies in Russian.

 Check list